femito1/Contextify/README.md

-# ZERO SHOT CLASSIFICATION MODEL
+# Contextify: ZERO SHOT CLASSIFICATION MODEL

 ## Overview
 This project provides a web-based application to predict the probability of a given text belonging to a set of provided candidate labels.
 The algorithm also offers a novel candidate label suggestion when none of the provided labels adequately fit the text.
 It supports both English and Italian entries.